dminella/2cloudflare/README.md

+# Description:
+A converter from dns records from .YAML(GCP) and .JSON(AWS) to Cloudflare descritive way.

-# 2cloudflare
+# How to run:
-Simple node application to convert yaml/json to cloudflare descritive file
+`npm install` in order to install dependencies
+`node convert.js`